originphp/framework/origin/docs/models/associations.md

 - `className` is the name of the class that you want to load.
 - `joinTable` the name of the table used by this relationship
 - `with` the name of the model which uses the join table
-- `foreignKey` - `foreignKey` the foreign key in the current model.
+- `foreignKey` - the foreign key in the current model.
 The default value would be the underscored name of the other model suffixed with '\_id'.
 - `associationForeignKey` the foreign key in the other model.
 The default value would be the underscored name of the other model suffixed with '\_id'.
 - `conditions` an array of additional conditions to the join
 - `fields` an array of fields to return from the join model, by default it returns all